 Current education and training:

-As a doctoral candidate at The Pennsylvania State University in the Department of Human Development and Family Studies (anticipated graduation August '20), I work with Dr. Jennifer Maggs, expert in adolescent and early adult substance use and risk taking, and Dr. Bethany Bray, expert in mixture modeling and application of innovative methods to behavioral prevention.
+As a doctoral candidate at The Pennsylvania State University in the Department of Human Development and Family Studies (August '20), I worked with Dr. Jennifer Maggs, expert in adolescent and early adult substance use and risk taking, and Dr. Bethany Bray, expert in mixture modeling and application of innovative methods to behavioral prevention.